smartlawhub/Legal-Data-Analysis/lesson1/Regex/task.md

 For instance, the symbol "\d" means "any number", and if you try to match this pattern with a sentence that includes a number, there will be a positive result.

 <b>3. </b>Regex will return a regex object, which comes with a number of characteristics.
-For instance, the "sear"
+For instance, the "result"
 object stores the start of the matching pattern in the target sentence, as well as its end, and the exact matched pattern.

 You'd note that there were two numbers in the target sentence, but the "search" function only found one - the first one.
-To get all matches, you need another function, which is "findall", and returns a list.
+To get all matches, you need another function, which is "findall", and returns a list of result.
 Let's solve the previous exercise with `findall`.
+When to use `search` or `findall` depends on the use case.

 <b>4. </b>In addition, you have `re.sub(pattern, newpattern, target_sentence)`, that substitutes a pattern for a new
 pattern, as well as re.split(pattern, target_sentence) which returns a list of strings from the original text, as